0atman/trebetherick.net/content/haven.md

  - houses
 ---
 ## The Haven - Built 1906 - This Painting 1960
-showing four sets of guests all Rolls Royce CEOs from Duffield with their RRs.
+showing four Rolls Royce CEO guests from Duffield, with their families and each driving a Rolls Royce.

 ...